Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 - User Story 9.5: As a superuser I can view users in the django admin page and can view their username, email address, first name, last name, staff status
 - User Story 9.6: As a superuser I can view users in the django admin page and can search by username and email address and filter by staff status, superuser status and active status
 - User Story 9.7: As a superuser I can view categories in the django admin page and can view a category name and friendly name
+- User Story 9.8: As a superiser I can view favourites in the django admin page under the favourites tab as per user and the related product SKU
-- User Story 9.8: As a superiser I can view return request in the django admin page under the returns tab as per user and the realted order number
+- User Story 9.9: As a superiser I can view return request in the django admin page under the returns tab as per user and the related order number

 ## Skeleton